Dealing with the practical impact of coronavirus

 If you are self-isolating

-If you, or someone you live with, has coronavirus symptoms, have tested positive for coronavirus, or if you have been contated by the test and trace programme, you will need to self-isolate.
-This means staying at home for between 10 to 14 days – the NHS website has more information on when and how to self-isolate.
+If you, or someone you live with, has coronavirus symptoms, have tested positive for coronavirus, or if you have been contacted by the test and trace programme, you will need to self-isolate.
+This means staying at home for between 10 days – the NHS website has more information on when and how to self-isolate.

 During this time, you will need to avoid face-to-face contact with anyone outside your household, and so may need help and support to get food and supplies.
 Try and order food through your supermarkets delivery service.
 Some of the support services for people shielding may also be helpful to you – for example, get in touch with local support groups through Covid-19 Mutual Aid UK website or the NHS Volunteer Responders.
 If you are in need or urgent food or supplies, you should contact your local council.